CONTRIBUTING MEMBERS

 Early 2027:

-• If the GMP proposal goes ahead, benefit statements will be issued.
+• We will send you a benefit statement.
 This will show any change to your Group pension after addressing the historical GMP inequality.

 Mid-2027: